andrewlapointe/C-Sharp-Practice/README.md

 dotnet run
 ```

-To compile the code and create an executable:
+Or to compile the code and create an executable:

 ```
 dotnet build
 ```

+Once the build has finished, run the executable created under the bin directory.

 ## Overview